hotelcurtains/portfolio/README.md

 # Who?

 The entire site, each and every character that makes up the code, was revealed to me in a divine vision that an angel sent to me about 45 minutes after I ate a pack of long-expired Slim Jims.
-This is the same angel who sent me *simplex sigillum veri*.

 # Where?